redrambles/skillcrush-starter-2/wp-content/plugins/instagram-feed/README.txt

 6. Just copy and paste the shortcode into any page, post or widget on your site
 7. The Instagram Feed plugin Settings pages

+== Upgrade Notice ==

+= 1.4.2 =
+**Important:** Due to the upcoming Instagram API changes, in order for the Instagram Feed plugin to continue working after **June 1st** you must update the plugin and obtain a new Access Token on the plugin's Settings page.

 == Changelog ==

+= 1.4.2 =
+* **IMPORTANT: Due to the upcoming Instagram API changes, in order for the Instagram Feed plugin to continue working after June 1st you must obtain a new Access Token by using the Instagram button on the plugin's Settings page.**
+* New: Compatible with Instagram's new API changes effective June 1st
+* New: Added video icons to Instagram posts in the feed which contain videos
+* New: Added a setting to allow you to use a fixed pixel width for the feed on desktop but switch to a 100% width responsive layout on mobile
+* Tweak: Added a width and height attribute to the images to help improve Google PageSpeed score
+* Tweak: A few minor UI tweaks on the settings pages
+* Fix: Minified CSS and JS files

 = 1.3.11 =
 * Fix: Fixed a bug which was causing the height of the photos to be shorter than they should have been in some themes
 * Fix: Fixed an issue where when a feed was initially hidden (in a tab, for example) then the photo resolution was defaulting to 'thumbnail'